BryannYeap/Hangman---ReactJS/README.md

 This is a web development project using HTML, CSS, and JavaScript, making use of the Reactjc framework.
 The project itself is a game called [Hangman](<https://en.wikipedia.org/wiki/Hangman_(game)>).

 Navigate here to try out this web project yourself: [HANGMAN](https://frozen-dusk-39512.herokuapp.com/)

+Note: This application is hosted on a free Heroku account, thus might take 15-20s to load

 ## Notable Features